awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/product-submission.md

 1. Submit your form following the instructions under the Instructions table of the spreadsheet\.

 AWS Marketplace reviews your product for policy and security compliance, software vulnerabilities, and product usability\.
 If there are any questions or issues with a request, the AWS Marketplace team will contact you via email to discuss your request\.
-Once approved, a mock\-up of your listing page will be created\.
-You review the listing and accept or reject the listing\.
-Once approved, the listing will be added to the AWS Marketplace\.
+Once approved, a mock\-up of your product's page is created\.
+After your review the page, you accept or reject the mock\-up\.
+Once approved, we add the page to the AWS Marketplace\.

 ### Updating Your Product<a name="updating-your-product"></a>

- The Product Load Form is used to make one or more changes to the listings you created using the Product Load Form\.
+ The Product Load Form is used to make one or more changes to the products you created using the Product Load Form\.
 You can make changes to the original product load form you completed, or, if not available you can start with a new load form\.
-Just like using the SSL tool, you can add a new version, remove existing versions, and update pricing, instance types, region availability, and metadata\.
+Just like using the **Products** tab, you can add a new version, remove existing versions, and update pricing, instance types, region availability, and metadata\.
 To make an update, you prepare any updated product the same way you do new products\.
 Once the product is prepared:

-1. Use your existing product load form, or, from the [AWS Marketplace Management Portal](https://aws.amazon.com/marketplace/management/products/?), download the [Product Load Form](https://s3.amazonaws.com/awsmp-loadforms/ProductDataLoad-Current.xlsx)\.
+1. Use your existing product load form, or, from the [AWS Marketplace Management Portal](https://aws.amazon.com/marketplace/management/), under the **Assets** tab, choose **File upload**\.
+Under **Product load forms and seller guides**, you can download the product load form for your product\.

 1. Update your product submission in the product load form\.

-1. From the [AWS Marketplace Management Portal](https://aws.amazon.com/marketplace/management/products/?), Choose **File Upload**\.
+1. From the [AWS Marketplace Management Portal](https://aws.amazon.com/marketplace/management/products/?), under the **Assets** tab, choose **File Upload**\.

-1. On the **File Uploads** page, upload your updated product load form and AWS CloudFormation templates\.
+1. On the **File Uploads** page, upload your updated product load form, and any AWS CloudFormation templates\.
 The file uploader provides a secure transfer mechanism and a history of submitted files\.
 The uploader automatically notifies the AWS Marketplace team to begin processing your request\.
 Include a description of the submission \(adding new version, changing price, changing metadata, etc\.\)\.

 Your product submission is reviewed for policy and security compliance, software vulnerabilities, and product usability\.
 If there are any questions or issues with a request, the AWS Marketplace team will contact you via email\.
-You do not review the updated listing prior to release to the AWS Marketplace\.
-Updates to existing listings are processed and released directly to the AWS Marketplace\.
+Updates to existing product pages are processed and released directly without additional reviews\.

 ## Product Changes and Updates<a name="product-changes-and-updates"></a>